UEFA.com celebrates the 20-year-old Dortmund and Norway striker with the world at his feet.

 Roman Bürki, Dortmund goalkeeper

 "He plays like he trains.
 When he is in front of goal, he is cold-blooded.
-His professional attitude and positivity is something we really enjoy and what we need on the pitch.
+His professional attitude and positivity are something we really enjoy and what we need on the pitch.
 He will always score, no matter how involved he is in a match."

 Marco Reus, Dortmund forward and captain